topicquests/qs-demo/documentation/lifecycles.md

 Note that transitioning between publication nodes is subjected to a maximum status according to the role permissions in that game.
 Role permissions can apply to all nodes or to specific node types.

 Channel nodes are not subject to role restrictions.

+## Game turns

+There are currently two modes for quests: real-time and turn-based.
+In real-time games, sumbmitted conversation nodes are instantenously published, i.e. become visible to other guilds who can play against them.
+In turn-based mode, all guilds submit their conversation nodes during the turn, but they stay submitted (hidden) until the end of turn.
+At end of turn, all guild's moves become simultaneously published (visible), and the guilds can start a new turn playing against the other guild's moves.
+We do not currently have a system where each guild plays in turn (and I am not sure this is of value.)
+We do not yet have a system where there would be limitations on the number and types of moves that a guild can make in a turn.
+That could definitely be interesting, forcing guilds to be strategic.
+We could also use this as a game dynamic (eg restrict criticism to one guild each term.)
+We need a dynamic that requires each guild to score the other guild's moves, and this could happen at the end of each turn (in a distinct phase before the next turn starts); or at the end of the whole quest in a real-time game.
+This is high on the priority list.